CPU Inference #1: The three regimes

 The model is Qwen3-30B-A3B.
 A Mixture-of-Experts architecture.
 48 transformer layers.
 32 attention heads, 4 KV heads (GQA 8:1).
 Hidden dimension 2048.
 It's a real production model, and I run it on two machines: an AMD Ryzen 9 7900 with AVX-512 (12 cores, Zen 4) and an Apple M3 Ultra with NEON (28 cores).
 No GPU.
 Just CPU cores, cache hierarchies, and memory buses.

-Prompt length Prefill tok/s Decode tok/s
+Prompt tokens Prefill Decode Prefill Decode

 Prefill vs Decode throughput by prompt length

+Same model.
+Same code.
+Two curves that look nothing alike.
 These numbers hide three completely different realities.

 Prefill is a compute problem.
 Your prompt has S tokens.
 Each layer performs three matrix multiplications (Q, K, V projections), an attention computation, and a feed-forward network.
 The matrices are big: [S, 2048] × [2048, 4096] for the Q projection alone.
 That's 16 million multiply-adds per layer.
 Times 48 layers.
 The CPU is doing real arithmetic work.
 All cores are busy.
 IPC is high.

 Decode is a memory problem.
 You're generating one token at a time.
-Each layer still runs the same operations — but now S=1.
+Each layer still runs the same operations, but now S=1.
 A matrix multiplication becomes a matrix-vector product.
 [1, 2048] × [2048, 4096] is just 8 million multiply-adds, but you only get to reuse each weight once.
 The entire model's weight tensor must stream through the CPU once per token.
 For a 30B model in Q4 quantization, that's roughly 500 MB of DRAM traffic per token generated.
 The CPU isn't computing.
 It's waiting for data.

 Same model.
 Same code path.
 Two completely different bottlenecks.
 This is the first regime boundary: Streaming Prefill is compute-saturated, Memory-Bound Decode is bandwidth-starved.
 Optimize for one, you miss the other.
 Optimize for both at once, you optimize for neither.